cass-community/cass-community.github.io/_sw/dyninst.md

     ouput the instrumented binary file.
 It can also operate dynamically (dynamic instrumentation), analyzing the code in a running program (process) and then modifying the code on the fly.
 Dyninst is opportunistic in that it can use the full debug information available in a binary or it can run on completely stripped binaries.
-Dyninst provides a vareity of toolkits that include instruction decoding, control flow analysis, dataflow analysis, code generation, code patching, stack walking, and process control.
+Dyninst provides a variety of toolkits that include instruction decoding, control flow analysis, dataflow analysis, code generation, code patching, stack walking, and process control.
 It currently supports analysis and instrumentation for the x86-64, ARM (32 and 64 bit), and Power architectures.
 Dyninst also supports code analysis of AMD GPU